Reverse-Engineering-Team-UCI/Executable-Trace-Tool/README.md

 # Executable Trace Tool
-The goal of this project is to make the analysis of compiled program easier when the source code is not available.
-Analyzing compiled program is hard since the source code to assembly is not one-to-one translations.
-To help with the analysis of compiled program, our team creates a script that runs on Immunity Debugger to record and provide statistics on the conditional statements that are executed.
+The goal of this project is to make the analysis of compiled programs easier when the source code is not available.
+Analyzing compiled programs is hard since the source code to assembly is not a one-to-one translation.
+To help with the analysis of compiled programs, our team created a script that runs on Immunity Debugger to record and provide statistics on the conditional statements that are executed.
 This allows us to find out which conditional statements are executed for a specific program feature.
-Conditional statements are important part of a program and focusing on it makes it easier for us to figure out how certain program feature is implemented even without the original source.
+Conditional statements are an important part of a program and focusing on it makes it easier for us to figure out how certain program features are implemented even without the original source.

 *supervised under Professor Ian Harris.

 Notes
 -----
 There is another team with the same objective, but they implemented finding the jcc(jump conditional code) statements in disassembly differently.
-Our code differs in that our code find all the jcc statements in the binaries and set a breakpoint then we run the binaries to see if the conditional statement is true or false.
+Our code is different in that it finds and sets breakpoints at all the jcc statements in the binaries, then dynamically checks the boolean values of the conditional statements.
 On the other hand, their code steps into each instruction in the binaries and if that instruction is a jcc statement, their code will record whether the instruction is true or false.
 Check out their github repository here: https://github.com/Reverse-Engineering-Team-UCI-diffver/Executable-Trace-Tool.

 Tools
 -----